davvidbaker/flambe/backend/README.md

 ## Need to do a bunch of things to make it multi-user friendly

+* Right now to make a user go localhost:4000/auth/github

-* unique constraints shuold be per user, not global
+- unique constraints shuold be per user, not global
   * I am only doing this a little bit right now.
 I think I am doing it properly for user categories.